GIVESocialMovement/backdoor/README.md

 After setting up all this, you can run Backdoor locally with `sbt run`.

-For deploying to Heroku, please take a look at `test-project`.
+For deploying to Heroku, please take a look at `example-project`.
 You would need to:

 * Add `sbt-native-packager` and set it up with the app using `.enablePlugins(JavaAppPackaging)`
-* Specify `mainClass` for prod with `mainClass in Compile := Some("play.core.server.ProdServerStart")`
-* Specify the values of environment variables in `test-project/src/main/resources/heroku.conf`
+* Specify the values of environment variables in `example-project/src/main/resources/heroku.conf`

 Then, you can deploy to Heroku with `git push`.